All Episodes

 1% defense budget cuts.

-Uh uh spending $150 million to upgrade Club Gitmo.
+Spending $150 million to upgrade Club Gitmo.

-And there's a there's a funny story.
+And there's a funny story.

-We're gonna $150 million to upgrade it.
+We're going to have $150 million to upgrade it.

 So we've got that.

-This Beyoncé thing has just blown way out of proportion.
+This Beyonce thing has just blown way out of proportion.

 And normally I would let this go.

-It's pop culture, but as you know, we're in the middle here of a vast outreach of low information voters.
+It's pop culture, but as you know, we're in the middle here of a vast outreach of low-information voters.

 And this is right up their alley.

-And it is a golden opportunity here.
+And this is a golden opportunity here.

-Now, normally you just have to trust me on this.
+Now, normally, you just have to trust me on this.

 Stick with me on this.